 “Is that your plane?”

-Grandpa Jimmy had owned this hanger for as long as anyone still living could remember.
+Grandpa Jimmy had owned this hangar for as long as anyone still living could remember.
 Some remembered seeing him fly an old biplane crop duster in his twenties.
 Others said he gave flying lessons in a Cessna 140 and used a twin-engine Beech 18 for charters.
 A few even recall times when he took off in that Beech and would disappear for months.
 But that was years ago.
 He had long since retired from the cockpit and the freedom of soaring high above the clouds.
 To most, these days, he was a bit of a mystery.
-The only evidence of his past were dozens of dusty black and white pictures that hung on the wall behind the work bench.
+The only evidence of his past were dozens of dusty black and white pictures that hung on the wall behind the workbench.
 But for those with imagination, history seemed to come alive as they studied the images while he told the story.

 “Cool, what kind of plane is that?”